 Colleges up and down the state have racial disparities across multiple metrics.
 Foothill is no different in that no matter the metric or population of study, racial inequities are present.
 Over time, they continue to exist.
 This persistent disproportionality points to a systemic issue.
-To and Senates.
-October 8, 2020. https://foothill.edu/gov/equity-and-education/2020-21/oct16/Open-Student-Letter-to-FC-Governance-Oct2020.pdf.
+To focus on racial equity, the Office of Equity engaged Critical Race Theory, which uses the